We’re currently a three-man operation, and couldn’t thank you enough for your interest in our past, present and future.

 Potential clients started thinking “This is the agency for me” rather than “Not another pitch from an SEO guy”.

-As of writing this we have 11 agencies focused on specific markets, with 2015 being a record year for us, bringing in (very low) 7-figures, which was mostly profit.
+As over writing we have 11 agencies focused on specific markets, with 2015 being a record year for us, bringing in 7-figures for the year.

 SEO is basically my ‘thing’, and it’s what I focus on the most.
-I still write about it over at ViperChill.
-My work has picked up a bit of traction over the years and quite a bit of press in newspapers like The Guardian and websites like Forbes.
+I write about it over at ViperChill.
+My work has picked up a bit of traction over the years and quite a bit of press.

 That’s the former head of SEO at Microsoft using my information on 16 companies dominating Google (right side of the slide) in a recent presentation.